 These components have additional guidelines to ensure that they function as expected with a data privacy scheme:

 - Event Stream Analysis.
 When ESA receives privacy-sensitive data from NetWitness Suite core, ESA passes on only the obfuscated version of the data.
 ESA does not store or show protected data.
 There are some additional guidelines for configuring advanced EPL rules and enrichment sources (described in the Sensitive Data topic in the Alerting Using ESA guide).
-Go to the Master Table of Contents in RSA Link to find and view referenced documents.
+Go to the Master Table of Contents for Version 11.0 to find NetWitness Suite 11.0 documents.

 - Malware Analysis.
 Malware Analysis references certain meta keys during scoring, including